Asian stocks mixed as US jobs, politics in focus

 JOBS REPORT: The U.S. government is due to issue its July jobs report later Friday.
 Analysts forecast that American employers added 180,000 jobs and the unemployment rate ticked down to 4.3 percent.
-A higher figure would increase the likelihood of a December rate hike.
+A higher figure would increase the likelihood of a December rate hike by the Fed.

 ANALYST’S TAKE: “Politics come to the forefront once again with the latest development on the Trump-Russia probe.
 That said, equity markets continued with a semblance of calm awaiting Friday’s U.S. jobs report while Asian markets are likely to see dull trading into the end of the week,” Jingyi Pan of IG said in a commentary.